douglowe/python-advanced-jupyter/README.rst

 Advanced python course
 ======================

-This repository contains jupyter lessons and data for an advanced class for python.
+This repository contains the jupyter lessons and data for the advanced class in python.

-The lessons are starting with a reminder of python essential.
+The lessons begin with a reminder of the python essentials.
-It introduce the concept of hash table (dictionaries), defensive programming, numpy and matplotlib usage, how to deal with physical quantities and a short introduction to the pandas library.
+It then introduces the concept of hash tables (dictionaries), defensive programming, numpy and matplotlib usage, how to deal with physical quantities and a short introduction to the pandas library.